CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 1. If you haven't already, open Stata.
 (You should be able to do this by clicking on the "Start" menu in the bottom left of the screen, then typing
    "Stata".)
-2. The use of each pane will become much clearer when we start opening data in the [next section](working-with-data-sets.html), but take a look at each.
+2. The [use of each pane](#the-stata-environment) will become much clearer when we start opening data in the [next section](working-with-data-sets.html), but take a look at each.
-3. Give Stata a command: `update query`.
-This will list whether Stata can be updated.
-(Note that because we don't have administrator privileges on these computers, we can't actual do the updates.
-If you're working on a computer where you can, you can run `update all` to perform any updates.)
+3. Give Stata a command: `query memory`.
+This lists some settings related to memory usage in Stata, for example, `maxvar` is the maximum number of variables in a model; `matsize` is the largest number of predictors allowed in a model.
-4. Open a Do file.
-Enter a [`version` command](#version-control) corresponding to the version on your computer.
-Place the `update query` command from the last step in the Do file.
+4. Open a [Do file](#do-files).
+Place a [`version` command](#version-control) at the top of the file corresponding to the version on your computer.
+Place the `query memory` command from the last step in the Do file.
 5. Be sure you know how to run these commands from the Do file.
-6. Comment out the `update query` command; we won't need it anymore.
+6. [Comment](#comments) out the `query memory` command; we won't need it anymore.

 ^#^^#^ Basic command syntax